subshell/helm-charts/charts/sophora-server/README.md

 This is not enabled by default.
 To enable it, set `grpcIngress.enabled` to `true` and configure it as needed.
-The example configuration contains the required settings for the Nginx Ingress Controller.
+The example configuration contains the required settings for the Nginx Ingress Controller (all paths starting with `/sophora.srpc.` need to be forwarded as gRPC traffic).

 ## Tips for productive installations